harindergudur/lwcBanner/README.md

 # LWC Banner

-A Record page banner that can be placed on any record pagea and can be configured easly by admin/BA's and involves no code changes to add/modify/change the criteria of the banner.
+A Record page banner that can be placed on any record page and can be configured easly by Admin/BA's and involves no code changes to add/modify/change the criteria of the banner.
+You can change the condition of the banner just like updating a validation rule.
 Pull into your scrach org and test it out.

 ## Screenshots